DuetDisplay/DuetMacServicePrototype/readme.md

   Dd -- User actions, App state <--> Dg[Duet GUI<BR>user-space process]
 ```

-## Installation
+## Installation - debugging in Xcode
-1. Copy the app to /Applications.
-2. Starting and stopping the daemon and launch agent components of the application are managed by macOS, using launchd.
-To let the system know we need these processes up and running, we need to copy plist descriptors of these processes:
+1. Archive the Duet scheme, the resulting xcarchive will contain the product bundle in Products/Applications/DuetGUI.app
+2. Copy this DuetGUI.app into /Applications
+3. To start the Duet Core Service component in debug mode (breakpoints, but no logs in Xcode console), Run the Duet Core Service scheme.
+4. Xcode will ask for the admin credentials because installing the service component needs root privileges.
+5. Once the Run finishes, Xcode will be in Waiting for executable to start state.
+6. Select "Launch daemon" scheme, and cmd+b.
+7. Launchd will start the daemon in the background, and xcode lldb will automatically connect to it.
+8. Now you can start separately the DuetDesktopCaptureManager component running the scheme with the same name.
+9. Finally start the Duet scheme to debug the Duet app gui component.

+### Internals
+The Daemon process is installed by Xcode by copying plists to /Library/LaunchDaemons or LaunchAgents.
+You don't have to do this manually now.

 ```
-$ sudo cp /Applications/DuetDesktopCaptureManager.app/Contents/Resources/com.kairos.duet.DesktopCaptureManager.plist /Library/LaunchAgents
+$ sudo cp /Applications/DuetDesktopCaptureManager.app/Contents/Resources/com.kairos.DuetDesktopCaptureManager.plist /Library/LaunchAgents

 $ sudo cp /Applications/DuetDesktopCaptureManager.app/Contents/Resources/com.kairos.DuetCoreService.plist /Library/LaunchDaemons
 ```

-3. Make sure the plists are owned by root:wheel:
+Then chown everything

 ```
 $ sudo chown root:wheel /Library/LaunchDaemons/com.kairos.DuetCoreService.plist
-$ sudo chown root:wheel /Library/LaunchAgents/com.kairos.duet.DesktopCaptureManager.plist
+$ sudo chown root:wheel /Library/LaunchAgents/com.kairos.DuetDesktopCaptureManager.plist

 ```

-4. Launch the services:
+And finally launching the components:

 ```
 $ sudo launchctl load /Library/LaunchDaemons/com.kairos.DuetCoreService.plist
-$ sudo launchctl load /Library/LaunchAgents/com.kairos.duet.DesktopCaptureManager.plist
+$ sudo launchctl load /Library/LaunchAgents/com.kairos.DuetDesktopCaptureManager.plist

 ```